MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 # Open questions

 Do we have enough arguments for choosing prefix sum over custom data structures?
+Or maybe we could implement the custom datastructure rendering approach first, and later implement the prefix sum approach, and then give the option to the user to switch to the prefix sum rendering?
 (See the "Custom datastructures instead of prefix sum" section.)

 We should check that there is correct parallelization inside window partitions, see above.